-RAIR encourages us to learn - in cycles of action and reflection together - about our use of power in relationship.
+RAIR encourages us to learn - in cycles of action and reflection together - about the dynamics of power and attraction in relationship.
 And we are always in relationship.
 To this we bring special attention to today's complex context of gender relations, infused by eros (when we're lucky!) and other crucially important yet sensitive-to-deal-with matters that intersect with our multiple identities.
 Whew!

 Thankfully we also make room for humor.
 We even manage to learn a lot!

-Today the patterns our biology has laid down in evolution, which are playing out in the radically new contexts of women and men working closely together, demand that we get more conscious about eros and power interweaving.
+Today the patterns of biology laid down in evolution are playing out in the radically new social context in which women and men work closely together, (which Plato never imagined).
+It is time we get more conscious about eros and power interweaving.
 Our organizations often take a policeman mentality, but eros seems to love to plunder boundaries.